-No matter where you're planning on going in Canada, April is a great time to get a travel bargain on a trip to this northern country.
-Many hotels, airlines and tour companies offer savings in this part of spring before the busy summer season sees tourists flock to the biggest cities in the country.
+No matter where you're planning to go in Canada, April is a great time to get a travel bargain on a trip to this northern country.
+Many hotels, airlines, and tour companies offer savings in this part of spring before the busy summer season sees tourists flock to the biggest cities in the country.

 However, what you can expect from the weather, what you'll need to pack to be comfortable, and what you can do on your trip greatly depends on where you want to go this April.
 Whether you're looking for a chance to explore the outdoor attractions opening for the season in Vancouver without the crowds or you want to ski on the mountains outside of Montreal, there are plenty of ways to enjoy your trip to Canada this April.

 By April, spring temperatures have firmly settled over Vancouver and the west coast; nevertheless, the ski season in northern Whistler is still going strong.
 Elsewhere in the country, the chill of winter is disappearing but the weather can be unpredictable—so you should be prepared for sun, rain, or even snow.